-WSPA is governed by a volunteer of seven Trustees and has a paid staff of four and holds an annual fall convention and single day workshops in the spring.
+WSPA is governed by a volunteer of six Trustees and has a paid staff of four and holds an annual fall convention and single day workshops in the spring.

 The mission of the Washington State Psychological Association is to support psychologists and psychologists-in-training, to promote the practice of psychology, and to ensure continued education and advancement of knowledge within the field of psychology.